gavinanderegg/gavinanderegg.github.io/_posts/2023-05-09-bluesky-frustrations.md

 Assuming the future techie stuff isn’t a stumbling point, there are also some real privacy concerns.
 [Block lists are currently public data](https://twitter.com/MattBinder/status/1652142389165797377), and it’s unclear how this can be avoided.
 The AT Protocol seems to require all records be “[crawlable](https://atproto.com/guides/overview#achieving-scale)”, so it's not clear how private content could work.
 [At least right now, you can download everything](https://worthdoingbadly.com/bsky/). [^2] This data will be a boon to academics and hostile state actors alike.
 Because ActivityPub is a simpler publish/subscribe system, it's much more difficult to get large data sets like this.
 On Mastodon in particular, it's protected by the federated server structure.
 This is what makes Mastodon difficult to search, which is an annoyance to some and a privacy/security feature to others.

 Speaking of annoyances, I'm curious what Bluesky's monetization strategy will be.
-Many seem to think Bluesky is VC funded.
-[Instead, it’s a public benefit corporation](https://blueskyweb.xyz/faq#:~:text=Bluesky%2C%20the%20company%2C%20is%20a%20Public%20Benefit%20LLC.).
-Still, it needs to pay for server costs and employee salaries somehow.
+[Currently, it’s a Public Benefit LLC](https://blueskyweb.xyz/faq#:~:text=Bluesky%2C%20the%20company%2C%20is%20a%20Public%20Benefit%20LLC.) that has to date received [an investment of $13M USD from Jack Dorsey](https://www.crunchbase.com/organization/bluesky-514d/company_financials).[^4] That runway won't last forever and it will need to pay for server costs and employee salaries somehow.
 [Mastodon does this almost entirely through Patreon](https://www.theverge.com/23658648/mastodon-ceo-twitter-interview-elon-musk-twitter#:~:text=No%2C%20that%E2%80%99s%20pretty%20much%20it.).
 Will Bluesky do something similar?
 I sort of doubt it.
-My guess is that they’ll want to chase growth somehow, and my worry is that it’ll be with something cryptocurrency-based.
+My guess is that they’ll want to chase growth, and my worry is that it’ll be with something cryptocurrency-based.
 Even if that’s not the case, this seems like another way the service could become less fun pretty quickly.

 #### Who cares?